Bdevn/techon/README.md

 # techon
-Designing and Developing cutting edge mobile devices and technologies
+SAMPLE-SITE: Designing and Developing cutting edge mobile devices and technologies

+This site was originally designed by Brad Traversy of Traversy Media